jonathanhines/courseraGettingAndCleaningDataProject/README.md

 The script will install and load **plyr** if it is not already on your system.
 *It will also download the data to the local directory if it is not found* so be prepared for it to take a while if you don't already have the data set.
-The download has been tested on a Macintosh computer, you may need to tweak the paramenters for the download.file statement if you are on a pc (probably add ", mode='wb'" to the parameter list and remove the ", method='curl'").

 ##Results